-We are pleased to present the thirteenth issue of the Annual Report on Port State Control in the Black Sea region which is published under the auspices of the Port State Control Committee of the Black Sea MOU.
+We are pleased to present the sixteenth issue of the Annual Report on Port State Control in the Black Sea region which is published under the auspices of the Port State Control Committee of the Black Sea MOU.

-increase as compared with 4,607 initial inspections in 2012.
-The regional inspection rate is 63.62% which is 1.70% increase compared with 2012.
-A total of 184 detentions were warranted to ships found with serious deficiencies.
-This represents a detention percentage of 3.62% which is 1.05% decrease as compared with 215 detentions in 2012.
-During 2013 a total of 19,022 deficiencies were recorded.
-The average number of deficiencies per inspection was 3.74; resulting in a 0.15 deficiency point improvement.
+increase as compared with 2015.
+A total of 229 detentions were warranted to ships found with serious deficiencies.
+This represents a detention percentage of 4.52% which is 5.05 per cent increase as compared with 218 detentions in 2015.
+During 2016 a total of 18,266 deficiencies were recorded.
+The average number of deficiencies per inspection was 3.61; resulting in a 0.01 deficiency point decrease.